Beki Tovey knows she probably won’t be an Olympian, but she’ll never let asthma get in the way of being active.

-Once under control, asthma can be a manageable condition, and running can absolutely be something you can enjoy with it.
+Once under control, asthma can be a manageable condition, and running can absolutely be something you can enjoy.

 Five top tips for racing with asthma